Blake-Madden/i18n-check/README.md

 -i,--ignore: Folders and files to ignore (can be used multiple times).

--o,--output: The output report path (tab-delimited format).
-(Can either be a full path,
+-o,--output: The output report path (tab-delimited or CSV format).
-             or a file name within the current working directory.)
+             (Can either be a full path, or a file name within the current working directory.)

 -q,--quiet: Only print errors and the final output.